altaga/Zeta-Charity/README.md

 <p>

-Zeta Charity is a Zeta Chain and BTC based decentralized streaming platform where creators can create charity-based streams for social, environmental and economic causes.
+Zeta Charity is a ZETA and BTC based decentralized streaming platform where creators can create charity-based streams for social, environmental and economic causes.

 # Watch our demo video: